-Corned beef and cabbage are one of our absolute favorite one-pot meals (especially for St. Patricks Day).
-We learned how to make it on the stove top.
-But about 15 years ago a friend suggested making it in the oven in a cocotte and we discovered the more gentle and indirect heat of the oven produced a more tender and richer result.
+Corned beef and cabbage are one of our absolute favorite one-pot meals, especially for St. Patricks Day.
+While this meal can certainly be made on the stove top, making it in the oven in a cocotte gives it a more tender and richer result.
 A slow-cooker is also a good option.

 This dish is also known as New England Boiled Beef, but boiling meat is always a bad idea.
 It makes the meat tough and squeezes out the juices.

 - 2 teaspoons coriander seed

 - 1 teaspoon dill seed

 - 1 (2-pound) corned beef brisket (trimmed of visible fat)

 - 1 bottle of beer (or 6 to 12 ounces of water or beef broth)